ostdotcom/website-docupony/platform/docs/ux.md

 ### 5. Give your users spending options

-To keep your users engaged and strengthen the perception of your Brand, use spending options that resonate with your users.
+To keep your users engaged and strengthen the perception of your brand, use spending options that resonate with your users.

 ![image](/platform/docs/assets/wallet-ux-guide/5-Spending-Options.jpg)